rewin123/space_editor/docs/README.md

 - **egui_file**: Used for displaying a file dialog.
 - **egui_dock**: Implements a sophisticated dock system for editor ui.
 - **bevy-scene-hook**: Conveniently marks scene objects and enables their hiding in the editor.

+# Version policy

+- **0.0.xx**: This version format is reserved for bug fixes or minor changes that do not impact the code API significantly.
+It is suitable for addressing issues without introducing major alterations.
+- **0.xx.0**: Versions in this format encompass changes that are not considered minor.
+This may include new features, enhancements, or modifications that have a more significant impact on the codebase or functionality.
+- **xx.0.0**: This version format is reserved for breaking changes that fundamentally alter the project's structure or behavior.
+It signifies major updates that may require code adjustments, so be prepared for substantial modifications when transitioning to this version.